VRConservation/geosp/chapters/03_gee.md

 snazzy.addStyle("https://snazzymaps.com/style/15/subtle-grayscale", "Gray");
 ```

 Once you hit enter, you will have 'Gray' as an additional map option in the middle right portion of your screen to go along with the default 'Map' and 'Satellite' options.
-Earth Engine has other defaults you can add without much code and can be found [here](http://gg.gg/1ats42).
+Earth Engine has other customization you can add without much code that can be found [here](https://developers.google.com/earth-engine/tutorials/community/customizing-base-map-styles), although the snazzymap customization is far easier to execute.
 After adding the gray basemap the basemap selection bar changes ({numref}`gray`).

 ```{figure} /figures/gee/gray.png
 :height: 100px